Jaguar F-Pace SUV review

 Petrol models are thirstier, but offer more of a sporting feel.
-Even the 247bhp 25t will give most hot hatchbacks a stern test at the drag strip with a 7.0-second 0-62mph time.
-The range-topping 542bhp supercharged V8 SVR model is faster still, recording a 0-62mph time of 4.3 seconds that's quicker than many sports cars.
+Even the 247bhp P250 will give most hot hatchbacks a stern test at the drag strip with a 7.3-second 0-62mph time.
+The range-topping 542bhp supercharged V8 SVR model is faster still, recording a 0-62mph time of four seconds, making it quicker than some sports cars in a straight line.

 Every version is now fitted with four-wheel drive, and this is sure to help in slippery conditions, should you find yourself in a grass car park or wintry weather.
 And while the F-Pace isn’t really meant for off-road driving, Jaguar has been able to borrow a lot of know-how from sister brand Land Rover to help tune its software and hardware.
 Still, the F-Pace's limited ground clearance, large alloy wheels and sports tyres mean a Land Rover Discovery Sport is a better bet if you live somewhere really rugged.

 Jaguar has made good on its traditional promise of suspension supple enough to retain a good ride and isolate unwanted noise from reaching occupants, without the car wallowing in corners as a result.
 The 2.0-litre diesel can sound a little strident under hard acceleration, but it’s not too intrusive and settles to a smooth hum at cruising speeds.

-The F-Pace also boasts a 650-litre boot – bigger than the Macan’s and only 20 litres smaller than you’ll find in a Porsche Cayenne from the class above.
+The F-Pace also boasts a 613-litre boot – bigger than the Macan’s and only 20 litres smaller than you’ll find in a Porsche Cayenne from the class above.
 It’s easy to make the boot larger, too, with 40:20:40 split-folding rear seats, also allowing longer items like snowboards or skis to fit through the middle with four people in the car.

 The F-Pace scored well when independently crash-tested by Euro NCAP, received the same five stars as the Jaguar XF, thanks to its strong body shell and comprehensive safety kit such as traffic-sign recognition and autonomous emergency braking, which can bring the car safely to a halt if a hazard is detected in its path.
 Meanwhile, Jaguar’s decent finish of 7th out of 29 manufacturers in our 2021 Driver Power survey means satisfaction should be assured, even if reliability could be much better.